Your current location is:FTI News > Exchange Dealers

 This year, the Japanese yen has seen major fluctuations.
 Is it still a safe

-In June of this year,Regular foreign exchange trading platforms in China the yen fell to its lowest level since 1986, prompting intervention by the Bank of Japan.
+In June of this year,Will Forex Custody Scam You Money the yen fell to its lowest level since 1986, prompting intervention by the Bank of Japan.
 Following a rate hike by the central bank, the yen strengthened, with the USD/JPY exchange rate dropping 12% within three weeks.

 Despite increased volatility in the yen, Sumitomo Mitsui Banking Corporation economist Ryota Abe stated that due to the yen's "predictability," its status as a safe-haven currency remains intact.
 He explained: "Considering Japan is still the world's largest external creditor with a continuous current account surplus, we still regard the yen as a 'safe haven.'"